Aristat/golang-example-app/README.md

 # Overview

-This is an example golang application for microservice.
+This is an example golang application.
 Commands list:
 1. Daemon - main service
 2. Product service - service that returns Product, an example of gRPC client/server interaction